Hosts dominate game as they secure vital three points to aid survival fight...

 The first chance of the game went the way of visitors and Jon Walters nearly scored after poking his foot at a Rory Delap cross from a tight angle which forced Robert Green into producing a good save as the ball was creeping in.

-Minutes later Ryan Shawcross was unlucky not fully connect with a header as he was clear of the West Ham defense when the ball was hooked back into the area after a Delap throw but the ball was just out of his reach to make good contact.
+Minutes later Ryan Shawcross was unlucky not to fully connect with a header as he was clear of the West Ham defence when the ball was hooked back into the area after a Delap throw but the ball was just out of his reach to make good contact.

 West Ham began to dominate the game and got a deserved second goal from a free-kick when Scott Parker was brought down by Shawcross.
 Thomas Hitzlsperger whipped in a delightful ball to the back post and Da Costa leaped upon his man to head across Begovic into the Stoke net.

 Federic Piquionne should have give the Hammers a three goal cushion when he was one-on-one with Begovic but he fired wide after receiving the ball on the right after Robert Huth’s clearance from Ba’s shot fell directly in his path.

 Hammer time | Demba Ba celebrates another goal hosts cruise at Upton Park

 Just before the break Begovic had to produce a good save to deny Hitzlsperger getting on the score-sheet as his half volley from 20 yards looked destined for the net after he picked up Ba’s knockdown.